AymanMagdy/fund-raise-python3/README.md

 # Steps to start the app:
 * Pull the image:
     - docker pull 2761996/fund-raise-python3
-* Create a container and run the image:
+* Run a container:
     - docker container run -it 2761996/fund-raise-python3
-* The code inside the image:
+* Access the code from thriughout the image itslef:
     - docker container run -it 2761996/fund-raise-python3 /bin/bash
     - ls -> This will show the main.py file for the main funtion and the folder of the app's code.
     - cd Fund_raise_ayman_soliman/